AdamZieman/AdamZieman/README.md

 <!-- Brief Introduction -->
-<p>I am enrolled as a junior at the University of Wisconsin-Parkside, majoring in Computer Science.
-It is my goal to one day work as a software engineer / software developer.
-In regaurds to programming/scripting languages: I am proficient with Java and Linux; and I have an fairly good grasp of python, C++, and HTML</p>
+<p>I am enrolled at the University of Wisconsin-Parkside, pursing a Bachelor's of Science in Computer Science.
+It is my goal to one day work as a software engineer /  developer.
+I am proficient with Java, C++, Python, and Linux, and I have an fairly good grasp of React, and Go</p>

 <!-- Table of Contents -->